matthewfallshaw/matthewfallshaw.github.io/_posts/2019-04-18-task-state-vs-task-discussion.md

 state that would allow an intelligent but uninformed colleague having missed parts of the *discussion* to quickly get up to speed and contribute.
-(It's perfectly fine to [refer](/rule-one) to content in the discussion rather than transcribing it, just don't assume that anyone will have seen and rememberd anything down there.) *This moment* (when you've just made the relevant decision) is the cheapest moment that is likely ever to exist to record the decision (it's already all organised in your mind, you just have to write it
+(It's perfectly fine to [refer](/rule-one) to content in the discussion rather than transcribing it, just don't assume that anyone will have seen and remembered anything down there.) *This moment* (when you've just made the relevant decision) is the cheapest moment that is likely ever to exist to record the decision (it's already all organised in your mind, you just have to write it